Frequently Asked Questions

 What is the delivery time for a watch in stock?

-To ensure optimal operation, our watches are assembled to order, tested and adjusted before shipping.
+To ensure optimal operation, each watch is assembled to order, then carefully tested and adjusted before shipping.

-A stationary mechanical movement degrades over time (congealed oils, dry seals, loss of precision), which is why we only assemble what is ordered.
+A mechanical movement that remains stationary for too long can deteriorate (congealed oils, dry seals, loss of precision), which is why we do not keep stock in advance.
+Only ordered models are assembled.

 Is it possible to personalize a watch?

-Yes, Akrone watch customization is possible starting from 25 pieces, only on the C-02, C-03, and C-04 models.
-To find out about the available options and how customization works, simply visit the "Professionals" tab on the website, where all the information is detailed.
+Customizing an Akrone watch is possible starting from 30 pieces, only on models C-02, C-03, and C-04.
+To discover the available options and understand how it works, visit the Professionals tab on our website, where all the information is explained.

 What is a pre-order at Akrone?